 I don’t remember the Granada.
 I was alive in 1971 when it was demolished, but I wasn’t quite four years old and memories of those days are very dim.
 Here’s what it looked like in its final years.
 It opened in 1927.

 I think that the Granada’s demise was related to a downtown revitalization project called The Associates Superblock.
 I learned about it in a high-school civics class 30 years ago.
 The Associates was a national investment company founded and headquartered in South Bend.
 In the wake of Studebaker’s failure, the company wanted to build a new headquarters and revitalize downtown at the same time.
 Until that time, US 31 followed Michigan St. through downtown.
 I’m pretty sure it was the Superblock that led to US 31 being rerouted.
 Southbound lanes were routed one block west onto Main Street, and the northbound lanes followed Michigan Street except for five blocks downtown, where they were routed one block east onto St. Joseph Street.
 St. Joseph and Michigan meet at either end of downtown; the Granada stood where these two roads now merge on the north end of downtown.
-Then in 1975, The Associates relocated to Chicago, leaving the Superblock a shambles.
+Then in 1976, The Associates relocated to Texas, leaving the Superblock a shambles.
 The project’s legacy was holes in the ground where proud buildings once stood.

 I have a memory of my mother telling me she took me inside once before it closed, but I don’t recall the visit.
 I only remember the Colfax shuttered and looking terrible, like this.
 The Colfax closed in 1977 and was demolished in about 1991.